namratap20/fwrt/README.md

 	insert into login values ('First Last', 'userid', '6321acfbf468d15a8w9ab7693c92ee07', 'id@email.com','','','userid', 1, 1);

-	Note that for the users that do not have managers, use their own userid as managers.
+	Note that for the users that do not have managers, use their own userid as managers. vi.
+Add database credential at sql_con() in index.php.